 A Brief History of Lukang

-The name Lukang (Lok-a-kang in the Taiwanese language) means “Deer Port” due to the deer skin trade during the Dutch colonial period in Taiwan.
+The name Lukang (Lok-a-kang in the Taiwanese local language) means “Deer Port” due to the deer skin trade during the Dutch colonial period in Taiwan.

 Lukang rose in prominence as a seaport in the 18th and early 19th centuries (its heyday was from 1785 to 1845).
 It was the most populous city in central Taiwan until the early 1900s.